M-arcus/cloudron-docs/docs/documentation/certificates.md

 ## Lets Encrypt integration

 Cloudron integrates with [Let's Encrypt](http://letsencrypt.org/) to install TLS certificates for apps automatically.
-It also renews certificates automatically.
+Certificates are renewed automatically.
+A failure notification is sent to the Cloudron administrators if renewal fails.

 Cloudron utilizes the `http-01` scheme to validate the domain with Lets Encrypt (this scheme involves provisioning an HTTP resource under a well-known URI).
+For this reason, the server's incoming port 80 must be kept open.

 ## Automatic renewal of Let's Encrypt certificates

-Cloudron attempts to start renewing certificates automatically about 1 month before expiry of the certificate.
+Cloudron attempts to start renewing certificates automatically 1 month before expiry of the certificate.
 If it fails to renew, it will send a notification email to the Cloudron administrators.
 If the Cloudron admin does not take any action (after getting reminded 30 times), Cloudron will start using fallback certificates for the app.

+## Manually renewing Let's Encrypt certificate

+Cloudron can sporadically fail to get Let's Encrypt certificates (for example, Let's Encrypt is down).
+To manually trigger the renewal, open the app's configure dialog and `Save` without making any changes.

 ## Revokation of Let's Encrypt Certificate

-Cloudron does not revoke certificates when an app is installed.
-Instead it keeps the certificate, so that it can simply be reused if another app is installed in the same subdomain.
-This allows you to install apps for testing in the same location, say 'test', and not have to worry about running over the Let's Encrypt rate limit.
+Cloudron does not revoke certificates when an app is uninstalled.
+Instead, it retains the certificate, so that it can be reused if another app is installed in the same subdomain.
+This allows you to install apps for testing in the same location, say `test`, and not have to worry about running over the Let's Encrypt rate limit.

 ## Limitations of Let's Encrypt